godatadriven/godatadriven-blog/content/cross-realm-trust-kerberos.md

 Template: article
 Latex:

+<span class="lead">What do you need to configure when you set up cross-realm trust between Kerberos KDC and Active Directory.</span>

 This is the second part of the blog series and it is just a 'helper' blog, which explains how to set up cross-realm trust between an Active Directory and a Kerberos KDC.
 The rest of the series contains:

 - what is Kerberos and how to set up a Kerberos server:  <a href="kerberos_kdc_install.html" target="_blank">Kerberos basics and installing a KDC</a>